HaisiYi/Bayexer/README.md

 * **-q**    the quality score type (phred33 or phred64) [33]

-If you are not sure which type of score to use for you data, there are some useful information http://en.wikipedia.org/wiki/FASTQ_format
+If you are not sure which type of score to use for your data, there are some useful information http://en.wikipedia.org/wiki/FASTQ_format

 _**Training Data Extraction Options**_